dannsam/xenko-docs/manual/game-studio/manage-scenes.md

 ![Load scene icon](media/load-unload-scene-icon.png)

-## Scene offset
+## Move a scene

-As scenes are not entities in themselves, they don't have transform components.
-However, you can move scenes in the scene editor using the **offset** property.
+As scenes aren't entities, they don't have transform components.
+However, you can move a scene using its **offset** property.

 ![Scene offset property](media/scene-offset.png)

->[!Note]
->The scene offset doesn't affect the position of the scene at runtime.
-It's purely to help you work in the scene editor.
+To move a scene at runtime, use:

+`myScene.Offset = new Vector3(x, y, z);`

+Replace `myScene` with the name of the scene, and `x,y,z` with the XYZ coordinates you want to move the scene to.

 ## See also